bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 glue("ellipse-orbit-time-in-shadow-t_c", t_c / 60)
 ```

-The total time in shadow is {glue:text}`ellipse-orbit-time-in-shadow-time_in_shadow_cd:.1f` min when perigee points towards the sun.
+The total time in shadow is {glue:text}`ellipse-orbit-time-in-shadow-time_in_shadow_cd:.1f` min when perigee points towards the Sun.
 This result is intuitively correct because the satellite is travelling slower near apogee, due to Kepler's second law (equal areas in equal times).